Vishal-Perla/Vishal-Perla/README.md

 ## 👨‍💻 Software Development Projects:
 - [🖼️ S3 Image Uploader (Full-Stack)](https://github.com/Vishal-Perla/s3-image-uploader) – React + Node app that securely uploads images to AWS S3.
+Designed to demonstrate secure file handling with temporary credentials and backend API validation.
+Useful for any application that needs reliable, scalable image uploads — such as e-commerce platforms, profile management systems, or internal dashboards.

 ## 🛡️ Cybersecurity / IT Projects: